Slidem/inplace-env-subst/README.md

 # In place environment variable substitution

-This is a simple go script, to replace environment variables in files in place.
+This is a simple go module, to replace environment variables placeholders in files in place.

 ## Running the app